 - Also, Frank J. Berardelli, 52, of Rochester, is scheduled to be sentenced Sept.
 30, and James E. White II, 36, of Rogers, Ohio, is to be sentenced Aug.
 20.

 Two other men, Daniel W. Keitel, 26, of Bellevue and Ronald J. Marusack Jr., 25, of Pittsburgh, have each been sentenced to 10 years in prison.

 After a three-day trial and approximately seven hours of deliberation, the Dauphin County jury acquitted Amos P. Cameron, a 49-year-old firefighter and emergency services worker who, when accused, was a top official at a Pittsburgh-area nonprofit, the Emergency Medical Service Institute.

-“It’s the right verdict,” said Steven C. Townsend, Cameron’s attorney.
+“It’s the right verdict,” said Steven C. Townsend, Cameron’s auto accident attorneys team leader.

 Cameron, of Leetsdale, has maintained all along that the sexual relations with the Southampton woman were consensual.
 Townsend said his client is overjoyed that he has been vindicated, but added that the 49-year-old has endured a harrowing ordeal.

 “He has had to step off several boards he sits on because of how this looked to the public,” said Townsend.
 “He broke down in tears in court when he was listening to how she was portraying him.”